OrbitalJin/Clippy/README.md

 # [Objectives]
-ClipPy aims to solve a commonly encountered ergonomic issue when copying content into the clipboard, by tracing back it's history, filtering it accoringly and giving it's users the ability to track, save, store and reuse the current and paste content at will.
+ClipPy aims to solve a commonly encountered ergonomic issue when copying content into the clipboard, by tracing back it's history, filtering it accoringly and giving it's users the ability to track, save, store and reuse the current and past content at will.

 # [Future Features]
 + Browsing plain-text clipboard history and automatically pasting any selected entry to the clipboard.